Steamboat Springs High School names four athletes of the year

 He was the sole varsity runner from Steamboat to qualify for the state cross country championships, where he finished 52nd.

-He also made it to state cross country alongside Connor Prost, Casey Wolf and Olin Webster in the 4×400 and the 4×800 relays.
+He also made it to the state track and field championships alongside Connor Prost, Casey Wolf and Olin Webster in the 4×400 and the 4×800 relays.
 On day one of the state championships, the foursome finished eighth in the 4×800 with a time of 8 minutes, 7.23 seconds, resetting the record they established the year before.

 Sure, he’s got his name on the record board, but Tumminello knows numbers aren’t the most important thing.
 His teammates are.